 The object classification indicates the type of goods or services obtained as a result of a specific expenditure.
-Seven major object categories for expenditures and expenses are identified and described in this handbook: Salaries, Employee Benefits, Purchased Services, Energy Services, Materials and Supplies, Capital Outlay, and Other.
+Seven major object categories for expenditures and expenses are identified and described in this handbook: Salaries, Employee Benefits, Purchased Services, Energy Services, Materials and Supplies, Capital Outlay and Other.
 An additional object for other financing uses is included for transfers between funds.
 These broad categories are subdivided to capture more detailed information about expenditures.
-These subobject codes use two of the three characters in the three-character field; the third character is reserved for future specification by the State of Florida.
+Unless specifically listed, the FDOE does not require direct coding of the third character of object codes.
 Although specified herein, the second character in the salaries object codes is not required, but is available for school districts' consideration.
-The optional third characters of the 100, 200, and 600 object codes are provided in Appendix B.
+The optional third characters of the 100, 200 and 600 object codes are provided in Appendix B.

+Code

-Code Description
+Description

-- Salaries.
+- 100 Salaries.
 Amounts paid to employees of the school system who are considered to be in positions of a permanent nature, including personnel under written contract substituting for individuals in permanent positions.
 See Subobject 750, Other Personal Services, for temporary services.
 This includes gross salary for personal services rendered while on the payroll of the district school board.
-Salaries shall be classified as follows. - Administrator.
+Salaries shall be classified as follows. - 110 Administrator.
 Persons with administrative duties who have authority over management policies in school district and/or school operations.
-Included are the superintendent; deputy, associate, assistant, and area superintendents; executive and general directors; assistant directors; supervisors; coordinators; administrators on special assignment; principals; assistant principals; and curriculum coordinators, deans, and persons who carry out the job responsibilities indicated above with an alternate job title. - 120 Classroom Teacher.
-Staff members assigned the professional activity of instructing students in courses. - Other Certified.
-Included are all other members of the instructional staff (teachers) as defined in Section 1012.01, F.S., except classroom teachers and their substitutes.
-Examples include primary specialists, guidance counselors, psychologists, occupational/placement specialists, and media specialists.
-Salaries of personnel serving in positions that are part-time classroom teaching and part-time primary specialist (or other role) shall be apportioned to the two objects. - Substitute Teacher.
-Persons who substitute for classroom teachers either on a full-time or part-time basis. - Paraprofessional.
-Persons who are paraprofessionals under the supervision of a classroom teacher, library paraprofessionals, and other school-level paraprofessionals. - Other Support Personnel.
+Included are the superintendent; deputy, associate, assistant and area superintendents; executive and general directors; assistant directors; supervisors; coordinators; administrators on special assignment; principals; assistant principals; and curriculum coordinators, deans and persons who carry out the job responsibilities indicated above with an alternate job title. - 120 Classroom Teacher.
+Staff member assigned the professional activity of instructing students in courses. - 130 Other Certified.
+Included are all other members of the instructional staff (teachers) as defined in section 1012.01, F.S., except classroom teachers and their substitutes.
+Examples include primary specialists, guidance counselors, psychologists, occupational/placement specialists and media specialists.
+Salaries of personnel serving in positions that are part-time classroom teaching and part-time primary specialist (or other role) shall be apportioned to the two objects. - 140 Substitute Teacher.
+Persons who substitute for classroom teachers either on a full-time or part-time basis. - 150 Paraprofessionals.
+Persons who are paraprofessionals under the supervision of a classroom teacher, library paraprofessionals and other school-level paraprofessionals. - 160 Other Support Personnel.
 Included are all district school board employees not listed in another category.
-Examples include clerical/secretarial staff, technicians, transportation workers, custodians, cafeteria workers, accountants, architects, computer programmers, nurses, skilled craftsmen, engineers, mechanics, and unskilled laborers.
+Examples include clerical/secretarial staff, technicians, transportation workers, custodians, cafeteria workers, accountants, architects, computer programmers, nurses, skilled craftsmen, engineers, mechanics and unskilled laborers.
+The portion of salaries for teachers and administrators working outside of their field may be coded here using an appropriate function for their out-of-field work and assignments.